dwhiffing/fury/content/aar/bf/bf2/bf2_aj/body.md

 west, and are aimed at the southern-most Parchim, which counterfires and turns to run away.
 My torpedo doesn't hit anything, and theirs run out of fuel, so the Parchim starts turning around to re-engage, when it's suddenly fired on from the east.
-We're between two hostile subs\!
+We're between two hostile subs!

 Fortunately, the supporting Krivak has been closing in, and it's now close enough to fire an SS-N-14 on the suspected sub position.
 It's a